Lake District Around the area

 Rydal & Grasmere

-Moving on from Rydal Grasmere lies a further 2 miles along the main road, Grasmeres most famous resident was William Wordsworth, with his former home (dove cottage) open to the public and extensive museum and exhibition centre are at the junction with the main road and village road and offer a really interesting cultural experience.
-Head into the village centre and enjoy a cornucopia of shops, cafes and restaurants, stop at the Jumble room for sticky Grasmere gingerbread, the attic for some quirky gifts, plenty of outdoor gear shops and not forgetting Sarah Nelsons Gingerbread shop.
-St Oswald's church is worth a visit, and the Wordsworth's graves are in the churchyard.
+Moving on from Rydal Grasmere lies a further 2 miles along the main road, Grasmere's most famous resident was William Wordsworth, with his former home (dove cottage) open to the public and extensive museum and exhibition center are at the junction with the main road and village road and offer a really interesting cultural experience.
+Head into the village center and enjoy a cornucopia of shops, cafes and restaurants, stop at the Jumble room for sticky Grasmere gingerbread, the attic for some quirky gifts, plenty of outdoor gear shops and not forgetting Sarah Nelsons Gingerbread shop.
+St Oswald church is worth a visit, and the Wordsworth's graves are in the churchyard.

 Add this page to your favorite Social Bookmarking websites